GiantSpaceRobot/tsRNAsearch/To-Do.md

 * Add multimapper counts to main count file so DESeq2 will use it.
 I'll need to add all tRNA species, even if they have 0 reads mapping as the number of features and order are vitally important.
 * Make script to analyse tsRNA-aligned.sam and output percentage of reads that are 5'-tiRNA, 5'-tRF, etc. Generate standard deviation for this and compare both conditions using t-test.
 Show this in boxplot
 * Insert t-test table into HTML and PDF (if possible)
+* Bug in Barplots.R: Wrong label randomly being assigned to individual barplots PDF
+* bin/STAR not working on some systems
+* Make install via conda possible